 Your cardiologist might also do extra tests to find out more about the severity of your condition and risks of problems in the future.

 There are many treatment options, depending on how severe your tachycardia episodes are, and your chance of having serious problems.
 Many episodes are quite short and don’t need any treatment.

-Treatments fall into two categories:
+Treatments fall into 2 categories: